The Web of Fear

 The Web of FearEvans continues to act, as Sue so delicately puts it, “like a complete twat”.

-Sue: It’s not a very good day for the Welsh in Doctor Who.
+Sue: This isn’t a great day for the Welsh in Doctor Who.

-Me: Oh it gets a much worse than this.
-But the Welsh will have their revenge, eventually, not that we’ll be covering that particular era of the show.
+Me: Oh it gets a lot worse than this.
+But the Welsh get their revenge.
+Eventually.

-The episode concludes with a torrent of CGI-web-fungus – stuff - consuming the lab.
+The episode concludes when a torrent of fungus begins to flood the lab.

 Episode 6

-Sue: Evans is getting on my nerves.
-He actually said, “there’s lovely” when the Yeti dragged him off.
+Sue: Evans is really getting on my nerves, now.
+He actually said, “There’s lovely” when the Yeti dragged him off.
 And why don’t the Yeti just kill him?
-They’d be doing everyone a favour.
-And this recon keeps referring to a lead Yeti.
-What makes the lead Yeti so special?
+They’d be doing us all a favour.
+Plus, why does this recon keep referring to a ‘lead Yeti’?
+What makes the ‘lead Yeti’ so special?
 Has he got special markings on his fur or something?

-Me: It’s the one being played by the actor with the raw, unharnessed talent.
-Probably.
+Me: It’s the Yeti played by the actor with raw, unharnessed talent.

-Sue: There’s an advert for Blockbusters on the wall.
-What year is this set?
+Sue: There’s an advert for Blockbusters on the wall over there.
+What year is this set, Neil?

-And then the traitor is revealed to be – Arnold.
-Who was dead all along.
+The traitor turns out to be… Arnold.
+Who was dead all the time.
 Which means the Intelligence is a bloody good actor.

 Sue: I never would have guessed that twist.
-Maybe because it doesn’t make any sense.
+Mainly because it doesn’t make any sense.

-The Doctor is hooked up to the Intelligence’s brain-draining device (“Nice hat”), and just as it looks like it’s all over, Jamie and Evans smash the apparatus to bits and everyone is saved.
+The Doctor is hooked up to the Intelligence’s brain-draining device, but Jamie and Evans smash the apparatus to bits.
 Hurrah!

-The Doctor is angry because the Intelligence wasn’t defeated, it was just delayed.
+The Doctor is furious because the Intelligence wasn’t completely defeated.

-Sue: I guess they are just setting it all up for the final part of the trilogy.
-I bet the Doctor will sort him out once and for all when they meet again.
+Sue: I guess they’re setting it up for the third part of the trilogy.
+I’m sure the Doctor will sort it out when they meet again.
 In a couple of weeks, probably.

 Sue: That was very good.
-Watching it was a very frustrating experience – again – but I can see it for what it is and it worked in small chunks.
-I still don’t know what the bloody Yeti were doing in the Underground – I’d love to read Chorley’s newspaper report – but it was pretty scary and it felt like proper Doctor Who.
+Watching it was frustrating, but I can see it for what it is, and it worked in small chunks.
+I still don’t know what the bloody Yeti were doing in the Underground – I’d love to read Chorley’s newspaper report – but it was pretty scary, and it felt like proper Doctor Who.
 And you’ve got to love the Camfield.

 8/10